html-validate/html-validate/docs/rules/element-name.md

 - Must start with `a-z`.
 - Must contain a dash `-`.

+Elements with xml namespaces is ignored by this rule.

 ## Rule details

 Examples of **incorrect** code for this rule: